ioccc-src/winner/1991/dds/README.md

 	PRINT exp			var = exp
 	REM any text			END

 Expressions are the same as the expressions of the C language.
 Many system calls and C library calls can be used.

 Input format:

 - Free format positioning of tokens on the line.
 - No space is allowed before the line number.
 - Exactly one space is needed after the FOR and NEXT tokens
 - ALL INPUT MUST BE UPPERCASE.

 Error checking / error reports:

 The compiler silently ignores many errors.
 Other errors may produce errors in later phases of the compilation.

 Can you figure out how the compiler works?
-Hint (rot13):
+Hint:

     The compiler is NOT written in C, so this is really a meta-obfuscated program.
 The C code is an intepreter for the four register, seven